artic-network/civet/README.md

   --input-column INPUT_COLUMN
                         Column in input csv file to match with database.
                         Default: name
-  --search-field DATA_COLUMN
+  --data-column DATA_COLUMN
                         Option to search COG database for a different id type.
                         Default: COG-UK ID
-  -g, --global          Rather than finding closest match in COG database,
-                        search globally and find closest match in the entire database.

 report customisation:
   -sc SEQUENCING_CENTRE, --sequencing-centre SEQUENCING_CENTRE
                         Customise report with logos from sequencing centre.
+  --display-name DISPLAY_NAME
+                        Column in input csv file with display names for seqs.
+                        Default: same as input column --sample-date-column SAMPLE_DATE_COLUMN
+                        Column in input csv with sampling date in it.
+                        Default='sample_date'
+  --colour-by COLOUR_BY
-  --display DISPLAY     Comma separated string of fields to display as
-                        coloured dots rather than text in report trees.
+                        Comma separated string of fields to display as coloured dots rather than text in report trees.
-                        Optionally add colour scheme eg adm1=viridis --fields FIELDS       Comma separated string of fields to display in the trees in the report.
+                        Optionally add colour scheme eg adm1=viridis --tree-fields TREE_FIELDS
+                        Comma separated string of fields to display in the trees in the report.
 Default: country --label-fields LABEL_FIELDS
                         Comma separated string of fields to add to tree report